andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 ```
 ### Placing and viewing reservations

-Save information about the selected restaurant with the chosen reservation options and display all reservations in Reservations view:
+Save information about the selected restaurant with the chosen reservation options and display all reservations in the *Reservations* view:

 <iframe height="628" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, step 6" src="//codepen.io/andgordy/embed/QPxwye/?height=628&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/QPxwye/'>Interaction basics—Course project, step 6</a> by And Gordy